Mar del Plata: Climate

 The city's summer maximum temperatures fluctuate broadly around the average of 26 °C: while there are many days between 30 °C and 35 °C (although less than in other areas of the Pampas region), strong on-shore or southerly winds can also keep temperatures closer to 20 °C, and nights can sometimes be very cool even in midsummer (falling below 10 °C sometimes).
-However, the summer nights are usually cool to pleasant, with values between 12 °C to 16 °C.
+However, the summer nights are usually cool to pleasant, with temperatures between 12 °C to 16 °C.

 Traditionally, Easter is seen as the "last" weekend to go to the beach on the Argentine Atlantic Coast, and average maximum temperatures are around 22 °C at that time.
 While some years can have the last few days of about 30 °C around that time, it is also possible to experience daily highs of 15 °C.

 Winter temperatures average 13 °C during the day and 4 °C at night; they sometimes climb to 22 °C especially in August, but there are also days where highs stay below 6 °C and temperatures fall some degrees below 0 °C at night.

 Spring brings the most variable weather, with heat waves bringing highs of more than 30 °C followed by highs of 10 °C to 15 °C and perhaps a late-season frosty night all perfectly possible in October and November.

 There are about six days of frost each year in the city center, and almost 27 recorded at the airport.
 The average dates for the first and last frost are May 23 and October 4 respectively.
-Snowfall is not uncommon, but snow accumulation on the ground is rare, a phenomenon that takes place every six years or so, according to the last 40 years of data.
+Snowfall is not uncommon, but snow accumulation on the ground is rare, a phenomenon that takes place every six years or so, according to the 1960-2004 data.
 Among the best known such occurrences in the last decades were the 1975 and 1991 snowstorms, but there were also snow accumulations in 1994 and 1997 in the highest hills area of Sierra de los Padres, in 1995 along the southern coast; the other two during the first hours of July 10, 2004 and July 15, 2010, and again in Sierra de los Padres and the southern coast on September 11, 2015.
 There were flurries in September 1986, June 2007, July 2011 and August 2013.

 The record high is 42.4 °C on January 14, 2022 while the record low is -9.3 °C on July 6, 1988.
 The wet season occurs between October and April, especially in summer (December to March), with values over 90 mm in each of those months.
 The average annual rainfall is 926.1 mm.